spf13/stevefrancia.com/content/about.md

 +++

-Steve has the unique distinction of leading two of the most successful open source companies in history first as the Chief Developer Advocate of MongoDB where he was responsible for the developer experience of MongoDB and most recently as the Chief Operator of Docker.
+Steve has the unique distinction of leading two of the most successful open source companies in history.
+First as the Chief Developer Advocate of MongoDB where he was responsible for the developer experience of MongoDB and most recently as the Chief Operator of Docker.